 Moore’s Spicy Mustard Hot Sauce

 Don’t go into this one expecting yellow mustard simply mixed with hot sauce.
-One of the many hot sauces made by Moore’s Marinades & Sauces, this sauce is more about accentuating flavors than it is burning your taste buds off.
-Cayenne peppers give it is heat, while turmeric and mustard bring a deeper flavor to a host of dishes.
-It can easily act as a dipping sauce as much as something you douse a sandwich with.
+One of the many hot sauces made by Moore’s Marinades & Sauces, this sauce is more about accentuating flavors than it is about burning your taste buds off.
+Cayenne peppers give it heat, while turmeric and mustard bring a deeper flavor to a host of dishes.
+It can easily act as a dipping sauce as much as something you douse a hot dog, burger, or sandwich with.

 Crystal Hot Sauce

-An underrated classic, Crystal is a Louisiana classic.
-Produced sine 1923, Crystal is a bit softer in terms of heat than the other Louisiana staple, Tabasco, but to some is more flavorful.
-This is an everyday hot sauce if we’ve ever seen one and is great on everything.
-Literally.
+An underrated hot sauce, Crystal is a Louisiana classic.
+Produced since 1923, Crystal is a bit softer in terms of heat than the other Louisiana staple, Tabasco, but to some is more flavorful.
+Made of only three ingredients, this is an everyday hot sauce if we’ve ever seen one and is great on everything — from soups and gravies to meat, seafood, and even cocktails.

 Wuju Original Hot Sauce

-A sweet and tropical take on hot sauce, Wuju’s hot sauces are made with mango and habanero peppers, which create sweet, somewhat mild heat from the moment it hits your lips until after you’ve swallowed your bite of food.
-The pepper notes mix well with the mango on a variety of dishes.
-If you want to amp it up, you can check out their extra hot version of the sauce.
+A sweet and tropical take on hot sauce, Wuju’s hot sauces are made with mango and habanero peppers, which create a sweet, somewhat mild heat from the moment it hits your lips until after you’ve swallowed your bite of food.
+Not your ordinary hot sauce, Wuju’s pepper notes mix well with the mango on a variety of dishes.
+If you want to amp it up, you can check out their extra-hot version of the sauce.

 Torchbearer Slaughter Sauce

 This sauce makes the list because not only is it tasty, but it has an awesome name that matches a certain member of The Manual’s staff.
-Make with habanero peppers, this sauce is known for its slow burn.
+Made with habanero peppers and other all-natural spices, this sauce is known for its slow burn.
 What starts out somewhat sweet heats up quickly, lasting for a good bit after you’ve swallowed.
 Torchbearer makes a variety of sauces, but this one ranks at the top for us.

 Huy Fong Sambal Oelek